EntingHsiao/ProsperLoan/README.md

 In the project, I conducted the exploratory data analysis and created an RMD file that explores the variables, structure, patterns, oddities, and underlying relationships of Prosper's loan data.

-Prosper Marketplace,Inc., which was founded in 2005, is America’s first peer-to-peer lending marketplace, Borrowers request personal loans on Prosper and investors (individual or institutional) can fund anywhere from $2,000 to $35,000 per loan request.
+Prosper Marketplace Inc., which was founded in 2005, is America’s first peer-to-peer lending marketplace, Borrowers request personal loans on Prosper and investors (individual or institutional) can fund anywhere from $2,000 to $35,000 per loan request.

-This report explores the Prosper’s loan data, which contains 113,937 loans with 81 variables on each loan, and it was Last updated on 03/11/2014.
-The dataset will be used for exploring two main ideas 1) Investors’ preferences 2)The relationship between borrowers’characteristics and the risks.
+This report explores the Prosper’s loan data, which contains 113,937 loans with 81 variables on each loan.
+It was last updated on 03/11/2014.
+The dataset will be used for exploring two main ideas 1) investors’ preferences 2) the relationship between borrowers’ characteristics and the risks.

-The tasks in this project are as follows:
+The tasks in this project are listed as follows:

 * Introduction
 * Univariate Plots Section